cncf/kubernetes-community-days/README.md

 # Kubernetes Community Days website

-The purpose of this repo is to host the website for Kubernetes Community Days.
+This repo houses the assets used to build the Kubernetes Community Days (KCD) site at https://kubernetescommunitydays.org.

-To get started go to the [organizing page](organizing.md)
+If you're interested in organizing your own KCD event, visit the [Organizing](https://kubernetescommunitydays.org/organizing) page of the site for requirements and instructions.